Sarah Steventon - Psychotherapist For High Achievers Anxiety & Stress Expert Specialist in Extreme Pressure Environments London

 These individuals generally work in sectors that face unusual levels of stress, such as banking, finance, private equity and professional sport.

-At speed we can build confidence, remove ‘Imposter Syndrome’, create more self-belief, dissolve anxiety, or overcome self-limiting beliefs - essentially removing any blocks that get in the way of achieving future goals and ultimately your success.
+This means we can build confidence, remove ‘Imposter Syndrome’, create more self-belief, dissolve anxiety, or overcome self-limiting beliefs - essentially removing any blocks that get in the way of achieving future goals and ultimately your success - and we can do this at lightening speed.
+Tangible differences are immediate.

-Hedge Funds Psychologist
+Hedge Fund Psychologist

 All successful hedge funds work with a trading psychologist - just as no elite sports person would succeed or win without working without a performance coach.